-8. PSHE complements learning in the following subject areas
+7. PSHE complements learning in the following subject areas:

-- English skills in enquiry and communication; stories that illustrate aspects of personal and social development; circle time and debating skills; - Mathematics aspects of financial capability; counting and sharing; calculations involving charity money; problem solving; developing independent strategies; choosing appropriate apparatus; - Science life cycles, drugs (including medicines); health, safety and environmental issues; - Design Technology health and safety; healthy eating; realising that people have needs that generate design ideas; use of technology;

-- Computing communicating with others via e-mail; finding information on the internet and e safety; - History use of sources; reasons for and results of historical events; situations and changes; diversities within societies studied; significant people; events; ideas and experiences of people from the past; - Geography topical issues concerning the environment; sustainable development; land use; study of pupils' own locality and places in different parts of the world, including less economically developed countries; - Art & Design reflecting on and responding to ideas and experiences communicated through works of art, craft and design from different ties and cultures; - Music making the most of abilities in playing or singing, the value and expression of cultural diversity; - PE health and safety; development of personal and social skills through team and individual activities, games and sports; - RE religious and moral beliefs, values and practices that underpin and influence personal and social issues and relationships; - School trips and residential visits
+- English skills in enquiry and communication; stories that illustrate aspects of personal and social development; circle time and debating skills; - Mathematics aspects of financial capability; counting and sharing; calculations involving charity money; problem solving; developing independent strategies; choosing appropriate apparatus; - Science life cycles, drugs (including medicines); health, safety and environmental issues; - Design Technology health and safety; healthy eating; realising that people have needs that generate design ideas; use of technology; - Computing communicating with others via e-mail; finding information on the internet and e safety; - History use of sources; reasons for and results of historical events; situations and changes; diversities within societies studied; significant people; events; ideas and experiences of people from the past; - Geography topical issues concerning the environment; sustainable development; land use; study of pupils' own locality and places in different parts of the world, including less economically developed countries; - Art & Design reflecting on and responding to ideas and experiences communicated through works of art, craft and design from different ties and cultures; - Music making the most of abilities in playing or singing, the value and expression of cultural diversity; - PE health and safety; development of personal and social skills through team and individual activities, games and sports; - RE religious and moral beliefs, values and practices that underpin and influence personal and social issues and relationships; - School trips and residential visits.

-Monitoring and Review.
+Monitoring and Review

-The PSHE subject leader is responsible for monitoring the standards of pupils' work and the quality of teaching.
-The subject leader supports colleagues in the teaching of PSHE by giving them information about current developments in the subject and by providing a strategic lead and direction for the subject in the school.
-They are also responsible for giving the head teacher an annual summary report, evaluating strengths and weaknesses in the subject and indicating areas for further development.
+The PSHE subject leader monitors the standards of pupils' work and quality of teaching.
+They support colleagues in the teaching of PSHE, giving them information about current developments and by providing a strategic lead and direction for the subject in school.
+They are also responsible for giving the Head Teacher an annual summary report, evaluating strengths and weaknesses in the subject and indicating areas for further development.